jsirianni/system-alerts/README.md

+#### Description
-Use this repo to quickly inigrate email alerts into your applications using Python.
-Simply provide a recipient, subject, body.
+This repo provides a framework to quickly integrate SMTP email alerts into your program using Python 3.

+#### How it works
+emailgen.py has a function called 'sendAlert'
+  - The sendAlert funtion shoudl be passed three strings in this order
+    - recipient email address
+    - subject
+    - message (output from a command run from cron for example)

+Currently emailgen.py has email addresses and passwords hardcoded.
+This will be fixed in a later release.

+To test this program, run test.py.